What VELUX Flashing Do I Need?

 Recessed duo flashing is similar to previous recessed flashing, only it allows for two windows to be placed next to each other so long as a 100mm gap exists between them.
 With this flashing, you get two variations – an EKN for slates and an EKJ for tiles.

 Standard couple flashing is used to place two roof windows next to each other with a 100mm gap need for maximum efficiency.
-There are different kinds available for slates (up to 8mm), plain tiles (up to 14mm) and tiles (profile up to 120mm).
+There are different kinds available for slates (up to 8mm), plain tiles (up to 14mm) and tiles (profiles up to 120mm).
 These are ‘EKL 0021E Coupled’, ‘EKP 0021E Coupled’ and ‘EKW 0021E Coupled’ respectively.

 Standard triple flashing that is used in order to place three VELUX roofs next to one another.
 There should be a 100mm gap between each window in order for this flashing to operate properly.
 There are two options for both slates and tiles.
 Includes ‘EKL S0312 Triple’ and ‘EKW S0312 Triple.